quacksouls/bitburner/doc/guide/misc.md

 -   _Company reputation._ A CCT can reward you with reputation within a company for which you work.
 Unlike faction reputation, company reputation is always rewarded for one specific company.
 You can be an employee of multiple companies.
-However, if a CCT reward you with company reputation, then the total reputation points would be for one and only one specific company.
+However, if a CCT rewards you with company reputation, then the total reputation points would be for one and only one specific company.
 When grinding reputation within a particular company, ensure you are an employee of that specific company and not hold a job at another company, and do not